 Mmm.
 Seriously so good.

 You’ll have to stir it well when it gets done, and it’ll be a little stickier than regular steamed rice, but that flavor is AMAZING.
+Adding some toasted coconut flakes would add even more coconut flavor and texture!

 What to Serve with Coconut Rice